filejet/filejet-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.3 =
+* remove credentials when the plugin is uninstalled
+* add management of lazy-load src and srcset arguments
+* add support for background-image within inline styles
+* support for PHP 5.6 and more

 = 1.2.2 =
 * ignore base64 encoded images in src attribute
 * guess host for relative image paths